:::: MENU ::::

 This is the first book of fiction I have read in a long while and relished, even though it is very close to the genre of fantasy fiction I absolutely abhor.
 I am humbled once again by the realization that there are no absolutes, everything is relative.

 There are authors who are masters of retelling the classics.
 Madeline Miller is one of them.
 In Circe, she recasts the most infamous female character from Homer's The Odyssey and makes her a free woman, thinker, the maker of her own destiny and the world's first witch.
 Circe, opens with the sentence, "When I was born, the name for what I was did not exist."
-Which was witch.
+Which was a witch.

 Through Circe's magical life journey clueless readers like me get a crash course in who is who of Greek mythology.
 If I still don't get it, my son has recommended Percy Jackson's Greek Gods, although I don't think I will need it.
 Madeline Miller is an extraordinary story-teller, her prose is lush and breathtaking.
 Circe is a beautifully written novel, where you as the reader gets a front row seat to watch the parade of gods and most of them are as human - fallible, vain and unique as we are.